(E204CW Revised 03/08/2017)

 b.
 Customer may not use or allow third parties to use Data for the purpose of compiling, enhancing, verifying, supplementing, adding to, or deleting from compilation of information that is sold, rented, published, furnished, or in any manner provided to a third party.

 d.
 Street Data.
-Customer may use Street Data for mapping, geocoding, and point-to-point routing purposes.
+Customer may use Street Data for mapping, geocoding, routing and transportation network analysis purposes.
 Unless otherwise authorized in writing, Customer may not use Street Data for

 1. Real-time navigational guidance, including alerting a user about upcoming maneuvers, such as warning of an upcoming turn, or calculating an alternate route if a turn is missed;